|Origins||Annexed c. 1889|

-|Gangs founded||Two Ones,|
+|Gangs founded||Two Ones, Spartans, Brazers,|

 This area was first settled in the 1840s when German and Irish immigrants settled in the area because of the Southwestern Plank Road that eased trade routes all the way up and down the Illinois Michigan Canal.
 The early settlers also worked on the canal in the 1840s which was another reason for settling in the area.
 The area experienced some small growth in the proceeding decades.

 It was not until the Great Chicago Fire of 1871 that immigrants from Czechoslovakia settled in the area looking for refuge from the destruction the fire caused; however, the bigger boom did not happen until after 1873 when McCormick Reaper Works opened in nearby South Lawndale which provided countless jobs to many west siders.
 Most of the settlement happened around where 18th Street is, as several businesses were also opened along this strip starting in the 1870s.
-One such business was a restaurant named “At The City Of Plzen” which paid tribute to the City Of Plzen in Bohemia which was the motherland of these early immigrant settlers.
+One such business was a restaurant named “At the City Of Plzen” which paid tribute to the City Of Plzen in Bohemia which was the motherland of these early immigrant settlers.
 The people in this community started calling the area “Pilsen” because of this popular restaurant.

 Right next to Pilsen was an area settled by Germans and Irish in the 1860s then later some Italians in the 1880s that became known as the “Heart of Chicago” that had their own community which was actually a community better off economically.
-If Pilsen residents experienced upward mobility they moved to the Heart of Chicago neighborhood.
+If Pilsen residents experienced upward mobility, they moved to the Heart of Chicago neighborhood.

 In the year 1889 the Lower West Side was annexed into the city of Chicago now the Lower West Side area would thrive even more as the city was able to pave roads and offer mass transit.